Khoe languages: Classification

+The Khoe languages were once considered to be a branch of a Khoisan language family, and were known as Central Khoisan in that scenario.
+Though Khoisan is now rejected as a family, the name is retained as a term of convenience.

 The nearest relative of the Khoe family may be the extinct Kwadi language of Angola.
 This larger group, for which pronouns and some basic vocabulary have been reconstructed, is called Khoe–Kwadi.
 However, because Kwadi is poorly attested, it is difficult to tell which common words are cognate and which might be loans.
 Beyond that, the nearest relative may be the Sandawe isolate; the Sandawe pronoun system is very similar to that of Khoe–Kwadi, but there are not enough known correlations for regular sound correspondences to be worked out.
 However, the relationship has some predictive value, for example if the back-vowel constraint, which operates in the Khoe languages but not in Sandawe, is taken into account.

 Language classifications may list one or two dozen Khoe languages.
 Because many are dialect clusters, there is a level of subjectivity involved in separating them.
 Counting each dialect cluster as a unit results in nine Khoe languages: